 Take Fall Family Photos

 With so many memorable activities, autumn is a beautiful time to book family photos with a professional photographer.
 Whether you take pictures at a pumpkin patch, a local park, or in your own yard, these photos are great for holiday cards.
 Plan a day where you can take family portraits in your favorite fall settings—think brightly colored leaves, pumpkins, and cozy fall outfits.
-I always like to get some more staged portraits for holiday cards, and then a mix of natural shots, playing with the kids, and doing something our family enjoys, like baking or a picnic.

 This post contains affiliate links.
 If you purchase something using my links, I may earn a small commission at no cost to you.